What is confirmation bias?

 Background

 Confirmation bias is one of the most common and well-documented cognitive biases.
 It affects how we process information, make decisions, and form opinions.
 This bias influences everything from our political views to our personal relationships, often without us realizing it.
+Understanding How do cognitive biases affect decision making? reveals the broader impact of biases like confirmation bias.

 Understanding this bias can help us think more critically and make better decisions.
 By recognizing how confirmation bias works, we can become more open to different perspectives, make more informed choices, and avoid the pitfalls of only seeing what we want to see.
+If you want to take action, learn How to avoid confirmation bias? with practical strategies.

 Scientific Explanation